aozaki-kuro/aozaki-kuro.github.io/2015/03/the-surreal-series-03/index.md

-# The Surreal Series: Regret
+# The Surreal Series 03: Regret

 ![](0001.jpg)